tlswg/tls13-spec/draft-ietf-tls-tls13.md

   you fragment handshake messages that exceed the maximum fragment size?
 In particular, the certificate and certificate request handshake messages can be large enough to require fragmentation.

--  Do you accept application_data_padded records that contain no padding, or all padding and no data?

 -  Do you ignore the TLS record layer version number in all TLS records before ServerHello (see {{compatibility}})?